 JOUR 615.
 Social Media in Strategic Communication.
 3 Hours.

 This course examines significant changes in strategic communication approaches brought about by the networked information society.
 Students will study effective ways for organizations to identify social technographics of key audiences, create social media content, disseminate messages and evaluate social media-based strategic communication initiatives.
 This course combines theoretical and hands-on approaches to issues.
 Students will work in groups to analyze, evaluate and develop social media strategies for organizations chosen for their case study research.
-Prerequisite: JOUR 460 with a grade of C (2.0) or above or consent of the instructor.
+Prerequisite: JOUR 460 (or JOUR 568) or consent of the instructor.
 Open to non majors with permission of the instructor.
 LEC.